UCHIC/CIWS-EWM-Logger/README.md

 # CIWS-EWM-Logger
-Hardware and software for an electronic output smart water meter datalogger

 This repository contains the hardware and software designs for two different configurations of a datalogger for recording water use from water meters with electronic outputs.